osm2pgsql-dev/osm2pgsql-website/_manual/03-database.md

 PostgreSQL needs to run checkpoints less often but it can require additional space on your disk and increases time required for Point in Time Recovery (PITR) restores.
-Monitor the Postgres logs for warnings indicating checkpoints are occuring too frequently: `HINT:  Consider increasing the configuration parameter "max_wal_size".`
+Monitor the Postgres logs for warnings indicating checkpoints are occurring too frequently: `HINT:  Consider increasing the configuration parameter "max_wal_size".`

 Autovacuum must not be switched off because it ensures that the tables are